-Alfa Romeo Giulia Quadrifoglio review - a truly great super saloon - Performance and 0-60 time
+Alfa Romeo Giulia Quadrifoglio review – performance and 0-60 time

 Alfa's first performance saloon in over a decade is a winner